ivan-guerra/pragmatic_programmer_exercises/README.md

 ```

 where `<N>` is the number of the exercise you want to run.
 Likewise, you can run
-all unit tests via `cargo test` or execute a single challenge's unit tests via
+all unit tests via `cargo test` or execute a single exercise's unit tests via
 `cargo test --bin e<N>`.

 [1]: https://pragprog.com/titles/bhwb/exercises-for-programmers/